openaq/openaq-data-format/upload/README.md

 A description of the data format for uploading data using the OpenAQ Data Upload tool

+The live tool can be found at [upload.openaq.org](https://upload.openaq.org)

 |Column Name|Type|Required|Description|Example|
 |---|---|:---:|---|---|
 |parameter|String|✓|The measured parameter; acceptable values are `pm25, pm10, co, bc, so2, no2, o3`|`pm25`|